Hermetic Order of the Golden Dawn: Other Golden Dawn orders

-The Golden Dawn book
+Israel Regardie's Publication of the Teachings

-The Golden Dawn, by Israel Regardie; was published in 1937.
-The book is divided into several basic sections.
+The Golden Dawn: The Original Account of the Teachings, Rites and Ceremonies of the Hermetic Order, by Israel Regardie, was published in four volumes between 1937 and 1940.
+It was divided into several sections by topic.
 First are the knowledge lectures, which describe the basic teaching of the Qabalah, symbolism, meditation, geomancy, etc. This is followed by the rituals of the Outer Order, consisting of five initiation rituals into the degrees of the Golden Dawn.
 The next section covers the rituals of the Inner Order including two initiation rituals and equinox ceremonies.

+Regardie's work, later collected into a single volume, has gone through hardback and paperback editions and remains in print as of 2026.